MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 ### Virtual table–to–native table relationship

 Consider an example where you want to show sales orders from [!INCLUDE[prod_short](../developer/includes/prod_short.md)] for Account A in Dataverse.
-A foreign key relation is needed between native table Account and virtual table **dyn365bc_salesorder_v2_0**.
-Once the relation is established, a virtual table can be used on forms, like other related tables.
+A foreign key relation is needed between the native table **Account** and the virtual table **dyn365bc_salesorder_v2_0**.
+Once the relation is established, a virtual table can be used on pages, like other related tables.
 To set up a virtual table to native table relation, follow these steps:

-1. Go to the native table that you want to create a relation to and add a Key.
+1. Go to the native table that you want to create a relation to and add a **Key**.
 Choose the column(s) needed for the relation.
 1 to 3 columns can be used in the native to virtual table relation.
 2. Add a new record to the **Business Central Table Relation** table.

-- On the **General** tab, provide **Relation Name**, **Native Table**, and **Native Table Key** which is the name of the key specified in step 1, and the **Virtual Table** name.
+    1. On the **General** tab, provide **Relation Name**, **Native Table**, and **Native Table Key** which is the name of the key specified in step 1, and the **Virtual Table** name.
-- On the **Mapping** tab, provide column mapping between the native table and the virtual table column(s).
+    2. On the **Mapping** tab, provide column mapping between the native table and the virtual table column(s).
 All columns included in the table key (defined in step 1) must be mapped.
 3. Press **Save**.
 Validation will be performed on save.

 To follow the example from above, where a relation between native table **Account** and virtual table **dyn365bc_salesorder_v2_0** is needed: